drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/1_1_3_0_0_1.png){: loading=lazy }
 ### The Drug Route

-The processes involved in the time course of a drug in the body are the following: absorption, distribution, metabolism and excretion, (ADME).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/drug-route-e70f6d6e'><i class='fa fa-play' aria-hidden='true'></i></button>The processes involved in the time course of a drug in the body are the following: absorption, distribution, metabolism and excretion, (ADME).
 They represent the determinants of onset, duration, and intensity of the drug effect.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion